Nancypatel1103/ComplianceClient/Cloud_gateway/Cloud_gateway.md

 The use of a single-arm router is required when the setup in an office is not to be disturbed, then a single-arm router should be used.
 For that, configure the CE in the same LAN of the office and give the gateway of the CE in the DHCP server.
 Now internet or VPN will be directly through the gateway of CE.

 ### How to do a single-arm
-1. Go to CE device and click on your own device.
+1. Go to the CE device menu and click on your own device.
 ![CE PE 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/00ff65fa-bddf-427f-9648-1c648491dcd7)

 2. After that go to gateway and click on cloud gateway.